isagoya/astro-hananiawan-m2/src/pages/md/chapt04.md

 "Susumu, are you going somewhere?"

-"Uh-uh---no, I’m not going anywhere."
+"Uh ---no, I’m not going anywhere."

 That night he asked me the same question in his bed.

 "Susumu, are you going somewhere?"

-"Uh-uh---No, I’m not.
+"Uh ---No, I’m not.
 I’ll be with you all the way."

 "Really?"